Skip to main content

 Omnivoo supports two ways of putting invoices together:

-• Per-engagement -- each engagement is invoiced on its own.
+• Per-engagement: each engagement is invoiced on its own.

-• Aggregated remittance -- charges are consolidated so you get fewer, combined invoices.
+• Aggregated remittance: charges are consolidated so you get fewer, combined invoices.

 Currency and FX

 Employee salaries are funded in INR.
 If an engagement is set up in another currency, it can be migrated to INR at a live exchange rate so it can be paid out locally.
+Because the rate used when you are invoiced can differ slightly from the rate at which funds are actually converted, any difference is reconciled through your wallet:

 • A better-than-invoiced rate leaves a credit that offsets your next invoice.